Three great rivers – the Mississippi, the Missouri and the Illinois – meet Route 66 for an unforgettable experience.

 Impressive Cahokia Mounds State Historic Site

-About a half hour south of Alton is a historical site that will immerse you in centuries-old Native American history: the Cahokia Mounds State Historic Site, once a thriving city of 20,000 Native Americans who lived here from 700 to 1400 AD.
+In Collinsville, you'll find a historical site that will immerse you in centuries-old Native American history: the Cahokia Mounds State Historic Site, once a thriving city of 20,000 Native Americans who lived here from 700 to 1400 A.D.
 Of the original 120 mounds at the site, 80 remain today, including the largest man-made earthen mound in North America, called Monks Mound.
 At the interpretive center, take a self-guided tour and learn more about this fascinating place, which is classified as a UNESCO World Heritage Site.

 Use your device to download audio tours for convenient, on-the-go information.
 Note that if you want to see the entire site, it’s fairly expansive, and you’ll want to plan your day accordingly.
 Pack a lunch and enjoy a picnic on the grounds less than a kilometer from the Interpretive Center.